 The year 1962 also brought independence.
 Years of political unrest ensued, culminating in damage to many of Kampala’s buildings.
 However, the city has made a strong recovery and today it contains a wealth of hotels, shopping malls, sports arenas, and other attractions, all benefiting from a sound infrastructure.
 There is plenty for visitors to see and do.

-For example, Kampala’s hills are of interest, as they are topped by mosques and churches as well as some grand hotels.
+Kampala’s hills are of interest, as they are topped by mosques and churches as well as some grand hotels.
 If you head down into the lower parts of the city, you can visit the Uganda Museum, the Uganda National Theatre, and the markets of Nakasero and Saint Balikuddembe.
 There is an excellent assortment of cafés, bars, and restaurants, serving up both local and international cuisine.
 Keen shoppers will enjoy trips to several shopping centres, particularly the mall at Garden City.
 That mall is also the location of Kampala’s famous Casino Simba, featuring a hundred gaming machines.

 Kampala contains a variety of accommodation options.
 Please check out our property pages for this vibrant city, and get in touch with us for further information on where to stay.